pluralsight/guides/draft/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api-and-angularjs/article.md

  bundle install
 ```

- Generate a migration that will add the attachment to the databse. ** You have to put the same name for the attachment in the model as the one you put in the generator (in this case, it is  <code>picture</code>).**
+First, generate a migration that will add the attachment to the databse. ** You have to put the same name for the attachment in the model as the one you put in the generator (in this case, it is  <code>picture</code>).**

 ```bash
  rails g paperclip item picture